Middle-earth in motion pictures: Apple Films

 Kubrick declined, telling O'Dell the books were excellent, but "unfilmable".
 Kubrick had worked on genre films and had pioneered special effects in 2001: A Space Odyssey, but it proved complex to produce, and he had difficulty depicting the aliens onscreen, which would have made him wary of the prospect of rendering fantasy creatures.
 He was still promoting that film and it was not making the box-office returns that he had hoped for.
 Chris Conkling and Peter Jackson later said that making it live-action at the time was inconceivable; Ralph Bakshi said it could have been made, but would have been "very tacky."

 Heinz Edelmann, a fan of the book and art director on Yellow Submarine, pitched his own idea for an adaptation to United Artists.
 Thinking that a "straight" adaptation of the story was impossible, he wanted to do an animated film in the style of Fantasia or "rock opera" with a Kurosawa-like aesthetic.
 He considered the Rolling Stones to star, but then latched onto the Beatles; however, United Artists wanted a live-action film.

 O'Dell talked to Antonioni, who is said to have been keener, but the project never started.
 The group argued over their desired parts, and Harrison and McCartney were skeptical.
 McCartney remembers that Tolkien had reservations.
 There were false rumours that the Beatles and Kubrick talked about an adaptation in 1965.

 After the rights were secured and John Boorman made his script, the idea of casting the Beatles (as the four Hobbits) was brought back to the table by David Picker, until the band's separation became publicly known in 1970.
 In retrospect, O'Dell is skeptical of the whole venture.
 Others involved had since described the project as "inspired showmanship."

+According to Peter Jackson, Tolkien disliked "the idea of a pop group doing his story" and thus "nixed" the project.